Virgin Media O2 Logo in white

 ADSL and VDSL both use telephone lines, but VDSL is much faster.
 ADSL offers download speeds up to 24 Mbps and uploads around 1–3 Mbps, while VDSL can reach 100 Mbps downloads and 10-20 Mbps uploads.

-This difference in speed comes from how they use the phone line’s “space”: VDSL splits the line into more frequency bands, allowing more data to flow at once.
+This difference comes from how each technology uses the line's available frequencies.
+VDSL splits the line into more frequency bands, allowing more data to flow at once.
 But both still rely on copper wires, so your speeds will drop the farther you are from the network hub.

 ADSL is more widely available than VDSL, especially in rural areas, because it works over older phone lines.
 VDSL requires upgraded infrastructure (like fibre-optic cables part of the way to your home), so it’s mostly found in cities or suburbs.
-It’s still not as fast or as future-proof as full fibre broadband though, so you’re better off looking at fibre broadband for getting connected at home.
+It’s still not as fast or as future-proof as full fibre broadband, though, so you’re better off looking at fibre broadband for getting connected at home.

 What’s the best alternative to ADSL?